Healthy Homes Assessment Pukerua Bay

 Home Assessments Pukerua Bay for Rental Properties

-There are a myriad of concerns to check during an house evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are a variety of things to be able to examine in a home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+There are a few examples:

 • Does the water flow properly and is there draught-stopping?

-The repercussions of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenant solutions ruling can have a significant impact for property owners and landlords.
-For expert advice get in touch today and book your rental properties home assessment.
+The consequences of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an tenant services ruling can be significant for landlords and property managers.
+For expert guidance, contact us now and schedule your rental property home assessment.

 home assessments for rental properties